 What is a Decision Support Tool?
 Decision support tools are analytical processes and/or models that estimate capital reinvestment needs over an extended time horizon, and that help prioritize investments or assess the impact of alternate funding scenarios (e.g., how long will it take to attain a state of good repair under different funding levels?).
 A key value of these tools is their ability to generate an objective, quantitative analysis of agency needs across an extended time horizon.
-Decision support tools are not a substitute for traditional engineering needs assessments by engineering staff; instead, engineering analyses should be a key input to the decision support tools are not vet widely used by U.S. transit operator.

-support tools are not yet widely used by U.S. transit operators, a small number of transit operators or their local or regional funding agencies have developed such tools with successful results and some have used these tools to justify increased funding requests from local and state agencies.
+Decision support tools are not a substitute for traditional engineering needs assessments by engineering staff; instead, engineering analyses should be a key input to the decision support tool as a complementary process.
+While decision support tools are not yet widely used by U.S. transit operators, a small number of transit operators or their local or regional funding agencies have developed such tools with successful results and some have used these tools to justify increased funding requests from local and state agencies.